cloudant-labs/graphdb-slate/README.md

 ## Contribute

 The Cloudant documentation is updated whenever the master branch of this repository sees a new commit, thanks to Travis and CouchApp.
 So, to contribute changes to the docs, just make a pull request!
 You can find all the copy in the [intro](https://github.com/cloudant-labs/slate/blob/master/source/index.md) or in the [includes directory](https://github.com/cloudant-labs/slate/tree/master/source/includes).

+For more details on what we expect from contributions, see [CONTRIBUTING.MD](https://github.com/cloudant-labs/slate/blob/master/CONTRIBUTING.md).

 Happy hacking!

 ## License